 Amelia Daddazio Women's Studies Fund

 Amelia Daddazio, born in 1926, was the mother of longtime Women’s Studies faculty member Carol D. Stevens.
 She married her high school sweetheart in 1943, bore two children before the age of 22, and a third when she was in her 40’s.
-She raised three very independent-minded children, including two strongly feminist daughters.
+After 32 years of marriage, she found herself divorced with no source of income, serious health issues, and a toddler to raise on her own.
+She coped.
+She raised three very independently-minded children, including two strongly feminist daughters.
 She taught her children to respect themselves and others and to place a high value on their formal educations as well as good common sense.
 She believed her daughters needed Erector Sets as well as dolls and tea sets, and that her son needed cuddly toys and boy dolls as well as trucks.
 She was both strong and very caring, sharing whatever she could even during times when she had very little.
 She welcomed her children’s friends as she did all guests in her home, regardless of race, color, sexual orientation, beliefs, or any of the other distinctions some still use to create division.
 She loved laughter and feeding people, preferably at the same time.
 She always cooked “extra,” so that no “drop-in” who came to her door would ever be allowed to leave hungry.
 She maintained a clear-headed independence until she died in 2011 at the age of 85.
 She met death with unfailing courage, dignity, and a sense of humor, joking with her children and other visitors, doctors, nurses, and staff.
-The Amelia Daddazio Women’s Studies Grant honors this brave and funny woman by allowing students funds for projects bettering the lives of women and children everywhere.
+The Amelia Daddazio Women’s Studies Grant honors this brave and funny woman by allowing students funds for projects that better the lives of women and children everywhere.

 Additional funding may be available to Women's Studies Minors